Steppin' Out (Cleopatra album)

-Steppin' Out is the second studio album by British girl group Cleopatra, released on 22 August 2000 by WEA in the majority of the world and Maverick Records in the United States.
+Steppin' Out is the second studio album by British girl group Cleopatra, released on 21 June 2000 in Japan by Warner Music Japan.
+It was later released 22 August 2000 by WEA in the majority of the world and Maverick Records in the United States.

 Overview

 Cleo Higgins served was the main songwriter on the album, which was also co-written by her bandmates.
 As well the album features production from Jimmy Jam and Terry Lewis, Dallas Austin and Stargate.

 Recording and production

 After the success of their debut Comin' Atcha! and gaining attention in the US, including a Top 40 entry for "Cleopatra's Theme", the girls entered the studio to start work on their then-untitled second album.
 The girls decided the direction of this album would be R&B and not pop like their first album.
 Cleo again was the main songwriter, having penned the entire first album with her sister and bandmates credited as co-writers.

 Employing a variety of production teams including Cutfather & Joe, Jimmy Jam and Terry Lewis, Stargate and bass guitarist and background vocalist Debra Killings, the album was recorded across the US and UK as well as in Norway and Denmark.